SAP-samples/fiori-tools-samples/cap/cap-fiori-hybrid/README.md

 * Leverage real user authentication

 The benefit?
 You can switch between local mock configuration and cloud service configuration by simply setting or omitting the hybrid profile parameter.

+[Review the local changes](changes.md) made to support a CDS hybrid testing and development environment.

 ## Prerequisites
 - You have created a [SAP Cloud Platform trial account](https://account.hana.ondemand.com/)